-And during the few moments we have left …
+And during the few moments that we have left …

 — Guitar Magazine (January/1991)

 Reid’s rampant eclecticism encompasses everything from heavy metal and punk to funk, R&B and avant-garde jazz.
 His anarchic, lightning-fast solos have become a hallmark. — Critic Steve Huey